Who are the courses for?

 How much do the courses cost?

-The Skills courses are free to AISH members and $100 for non-AISH members.
-Once a non-member has paid the $100, he or she will have access to all six Skills courses.
+The Skills courses are free to AISH members and $50 per course for non-AISH members.

 Can I work at my own time and pace?

-The Impact courses are for a month in duration and start and end on the same date.
-A course facilitator will guide you through weekly reading and discussion that can be done at your own pace and time during the time frame that the course is open.
+The Impact courses are a month in duration and start and end on the same date.
+A Course Facilitator will guide you through weekly reading and discussion that can be done at your own pace and time during the time frame that the course is open.

 What’s the difference between a Skills course and an Impact course?